 We use the state-of-the-art CFD tool StarCCM+ as the standard tool in lines review and optimisation scopes.
 Through continuous development backed by validation against results from our physical towing tank, the computations have a more than 95% accuracy in predicted hull resistance – i.e. a very realistic estimate of the hull resistance.

 Typically, we apply one of two optimisation methods:

 Manual, iterative optimisation

 In the manual, iterative optimisation, the hull form is optimised for a limited range of speeds and conditions, e.g. one condition, two speeds or vice versa.
 The optimisation is performed as a number of cycles.

-The cycle is repeated 2-4 times depending on the scope of the optimisation and will typically lead to significant reductions in resistance and a well behaved flow around the ship.
+The cycle is repeated 2-4 times depending on the scope of the optimisation and will typically lead to significant reductions in resistance and a balanced flow around the ship.

-In order to overcome this, FORCE Technology have acquired the FRIENDSHIP Framework (FFW) which offers a good book-keeping ability to be able to rank a large number of hull forms over a range of conditions and speeds while checking that any constraints are not broken.
+In order to overcome this, we have acquired CAESES which offers a good book-keeping ability to be able to rank a large number of hull forms over a range of conditions and speeds while checking that no constraints are broken.

 In addition to this, CAESES can apply hull form changes governed by a number of design parameters defined by our naval architects combined with sophisticated optimisation algorithms; this allows for automation of the optimisation process and the ability to test a very large number of hull forms within given limits.
 The result of this is a hull form which is fine-tuned to operate at the exact operational profile given by the ship owner.

 The actual CFD calculations are done outside CAESES by interfacing with StarCCM+, thereby letting the CAESES take care of hull changes and ranking of designs.